Finnair's next CEO must find partners to keep carrier aloft

 The state owns 55.8 percent of the airline and lawmakers are exerting pressure on the company to appease powerful unions who want to maintain the status quo.

-In his last presentation to Finnair investors on Friday before heading to a new job at Cargotec (CGCBV.HE), Vehvilainen said the company’s labour contracts were unsuitable for competing in the current open market.
+In his last presentation to Finnair investors on Friday before heading to a new job at Cargotec, Vehvilainen said the company’s labour contracts were unsuitable for competing in the current open market.

 “With regard to personnel costs, we are still more expensive than our competitors, and this problem has to be solved,” he said.